Anti-Bias Values in Action

 Audience: CLASSROOM TEACHERS in all subjects, department chairs, and academic administrators

-Creating a curriculum is always a matter of deciding what’s most important for students to learn, and what we consider “most important” depends on our values.
-After defining what it means to design curriculum with a diversity lens, this workshop series explores how to bring the values of diversity, equity, and inclusion to the curriculum design process.
+Designing instruction is always a matter of deciding what’s most important for students to do in class, and what we consider “most important” depends on our values.
+After defining what it means to design instruction with a DEI lens, this workshop series explores how to bring the values of diversity, equity, and inclusion to the curriculum design process.
 (2 hours per session)

-Session 1: Diverse Materials.
+Session 2: Diverse Materials.
 Experience strategies that help teachers choose culturally affirming texts and resources that help students see themselves in their learning and appreciate unfamiliar perspectives.

-Session 3: Inclusive Learning Events.
-Learn how protocols structure students’ interactions such that everyone can contribute, listen, and do satisfying work together, and build an authentic learning community where everyone belongs.
+Session 4: Inclusive Learning Events.
+Discover how protocols structure students’ interactions such that everyone can contribute, listen, do satisfying work together, and build an authentic learning community where everyone belongs.

 Values-Based Responding to Bias Incidents